d-bl/GroundForge/Examples.md

 * The [Whiting index] shows 144 patches of worked lace from _A Lace Guide for Makers and Collectors_ by Gertrude Whiting which dates from 1920
-* The [Droste effect](Droste-effect) (thread diagrams becoming pair diagrams) is used to show traditional grounds.
+* The [Droste effect](Droste-effect) (thread diagrams becoming pair diagrams) is used to show some traditional grounds.
   Many variations and different grounds are possible.
 * The [MAE-gf] pages systematically explore various families of grounds.
 * For those to shy to meddle with this wiki can post personal finds on a [discussion]